J0E-E/PolicyFlow/.development-docs/p1.6/epic-plan-P1.6-demo-shell.md

 - **Demo surfaces (Epics 14–21)** — real content dropped into the seams (landing, tenant-select, demo home, stepper, scenario panel, explainer, Simulated badge, "How it's built").
 A trailing backend cleanup (Epic 22) aligns the seed's brand colors to the registry.
+- **Two-surface model (Epics 23–24)** — added by the **2026-06-17** design refinement
+  (program-plan + requirements *Demo Access Model*): a public, tenant-branded **Shopper site** distinct from the Agent workspace (Epic 23) and the persistent **surface toggle** between them (Epic 24).
+Appended rather than renumbered to avoid churning every cross-reference; their **Depends on** lines carry the real ordering (they need only Epics 6/8/10/19 — all early or already done), and both must land **before P1.7** wires the real intake form onto the Shopper surface. **TDD not yet synced:** §5.2 (routing), §5.4 (surfaces), Decision 7, and the Work Breakdown still describe only the single `/app` workspace — they need a pass to add the second public surface + toggle.

 Each epic leaves the mainline working when merged — the shell stands up incrementally and nothing dead-links.
 Every `[UI]` epic folds the **Guide §7 accessibility checklist** (contrast across paper + ink, focus order, popover focus-trap, reduced-motion, ARIA) into its acceptance, per the TDD.
-The **tenant-isolation / PII invariant** holds throughout: the role switcher changes *identity*, not enforcement; the seed password never reaches the browser; no PII crosses the new surfaces.
+The **tenant-isolation / PII invariant** holds throughout: the role switcher changes *identity*, not enforcement; **the surface toggle changes *surface*, not identity — the Shopper site is unauthenticated and carries no RBAC role**;
+the seed password never reaches the browser; no PII crosses the new surfaces.

 ## Epic 1 — Tenant list endpoint + registry brand color — **COMPLETED**
 - **Goal:** Stand up the public, unauthenticated `GET /api/tenants` that returns the canonical tenant list (`slug`, `display_name`, `brand_primary_color`) straight from the registry — no DB read, no PII — so the pre-login tenant-selection screen has one authoritative source.